 Blessings, joy, and a little bit of Holy chaos…

-Over a weekend traditionally known for blessing humans’ furry, finned and feathered friends, St. Stephen’s will celebrate our annual Blessing of the Animals on Sunday, October 7 at the 11:15 am worship service.
-We will gather on our front lawn (weather permitting) for a service filled with the sounds of barking, mewing, cawing and snuffling as well as music, prayer and Holy Eucharist.
+Over a weekend traditionally known for blessing humans’ furry, finned and feathered friends, St. Stephen’s will celebrate our annual Blessing of the Animals on Sunday, October 6 at the 11:15 AM worship service.
+Join us on the Front Lawn for a service filled with the sounds of barking, mewing, cawing and snuffling as well as music, prayer, and Holy Eucharist.
 You are welcome to bring animals of all kinds!

 This annual tradition is in honor of St. Francis of Assisi and is shared by churches around the world.
 The Episcopal Church commemorates St. Francis of Assisi, and it congregations often bless animals on the Sunday closest to the 13th-century saint’s feast day.